Integrative Counselling and Supervision, and Marriage, Couples, and Relationship Counselling.

-I am an accredited integrative counsellor, blending different approaches of theory to develop a warm working relationship, either together face to face or through online counselling.
-I work with individuals and couples from Bexley, Bromley, Dartford, as well as clients online, with issues ranging from;
+I am an experienced accredited counsellor, blending different models of practice to develop a warm working relationship, either face to face or through online counselling.
+I work with individuals and couples from Bexley, Bromley, Dartford, Bexleyheath, Belvedere, Sidcup, Eltham, Erith, Welling and Kent, as well as online clients across the UK, with issues such as;

 terminal illness and bereavement,

-I offer online and telephone counselling in the UK and beyond where distance or other circumstances are an issue.
+I also offer online and telephone counselling where distance or other circumstances are an issue.

 So what happens in counselling?

-Counselling is about exploration of experiences, thoughts and feelings that can help bring about a better understanding of you.
-It’s about exploring things from your perspective, what's going on for you, maybe how you came to be that way, and perhaps how things could be different.
+Counselling is about exploring your experiences, thoughts and feelings to help bring about a better understanding of yourself.
+It’s about exploring things from your perspective, what's going on, how you came to be that way, and how things could be different.
 Sometimes, just talking, putting thoughts and feelings into words, can change how we see things.
-In understanding the interactions in life or relationships, you can begin to see them differently, and become able to change them or deal with them better.
+In understanding the interactions in life or relationships, you can begin to see them differently, change them or deal with them better.

-With couple, marriage, or relationship issues, it’s about each trying to understand the other, their experiences, what they want from the relationship and what they may not be giving to the other.
-A caring relationship can be strained by work, kids, family and financial pressures that we lose sight of the things that attracted us to each other in the early days.
-What each needs to do to re-enforce and maintain the connections that invigorate and vitalise a relationship?
+With couples, marriage, or relationship issues, it’s about each trying to understand the other, what you are each experiencing, what each of you want from the relationship and what may be missing.
+Relationships can be strained by work, kids, family and financial pressures that you have lost sight of the things that attracted you in the early days.
+What you each need to do to re-enforce and improve the connections to invigorate and re-vitalise your relationship.

-So how do you find the right person to talk with, to share your thoughts and feelings?
-It can be quite daunting.
-The first step is always the hardest; the first phone call, the first appointment, the first session.
+It can be quite daunting finding the right person to talk with, to share your thoughts and deep feelings?
 But have confidence, there is only my respect for what you are trying to achieve.

-In past and present work with individuals and couples, in private practice, with an alcohol agency, with Women’s Aid, and with terminal illness; I work with many of the problems that trouble us in life; bereavement, loss and change, difficulties in marriage, couple or other relationships, stress and anxiety in life and work, domestic abuse, alcohol misuse and addictions.
+In working with individuals and couples, I deal with many of the problems that trouble us in life; bereavement, loss and change, difficulties in marriage, couple or other relationships, stress and anxiety in life and work, domestic abuse, drug or alcohol misuse or other addictions.

-In working with alcohol or other addictions, we look at potentially what’s happening in your life that causes these things to develop, what they hide and compensate for, but eventually lead to different, more severe problems.
-Working with eating disorders, it's about exploring their emergence and development, understanding the underlining issues, and hopefully working to reduce or minimise its effects.
+In working with alcohol, drug or other addictions, we look at the effect the addiction is having on your life and relationships.
+We also explore what may have happened in your life that started or accelerated their use.
+We look at what they might have initially compensated for, but has slowly lead to more severe problems.
+It's about understanding the underlining issues, and hopefully working to reduce or minimise their effects.

-With stress, depression, anxiety and abuse, we also explore the isolation and shame that can exist with these issues.
+With stress, depression and abuse, we also explore the isolation and shame that can exist with these issues.
 We know how we should be, but why can’t we change, get over it, and make the changes work?

 Working with bereavement and other loss, we explore the feelings, difficulties and other things we did not expect to feel.
 The importance of a loved one, or a career we were proud of.
 Of something we had that's no longer there.

 As a couples or marriage counsellor, it's about working with two people and often two differing viewpoints, understanding perhaps how the dreams and expectations of the early years have been buried under disappointments, blame, and rows.
-'We still love each other, but don't like each other' is a familiar starting point with couples, but many of them have turned things around to rediscover what they liked in each other.
+'We still love each other, but don't like each other' is a familiar starting point with couples.

 Supervision of Practice